Kevin Jung

 Professor of Theological Ethics and Moral Philosophy

-Jung was born in South Korea, and holds an MDiv from Princeton Theological Seminary, an STM from Yale Divinity School, and a PhD from the University of Chicago.
+Dr. Jung holds an M.Div. from Princeton Theological Seminary, an S.T.M. from Yale Divinity School, and a Ph.D. from the University of Chicago.
 He is the author of Christian Ethics and Commonsense Morality: An Intuitionist Account (Routledge, 2014) and Ethical Theory and Responsibility Ethics (Peter Lang, 2011).
 He edited Religious Ethics and Constructivism: A Metaethical Account (Routledge, 2018) and co-edited Doing Justice to Mercy: Religion, Law, and Criminal Justice (University of Virginia Press, 2007) and Humanity Before God: Contemporary Faces of Jewish, Christian, and Islamic Ethics (Fortress Press, 2006).
-His articles have appeared in academic journals, including the Journal of Religious Ethics, Harvard Theological Review, Studies in Christian Ethics, and Christian Bioethics.
-He is currently serving on the editorial boards of the Journal of Religious Ethics and the Journal of the Society of Christian Ethics.
+His articles have appeared in leading academic journals, including the Journal of Religious Ethics, Harvard Theological Review, Studies in Christian Ethics, and Christian Bioethics.
+He currently serves on the editorial board of the Journal of Religious Ethics.

 Contact